instatetragrammaton/Patches/Xfer Serum/README.md

 https://xferrecords.com/products/serum

+# Samples

+Serum has a noise oscillator which can load and play back arbitrary samples.
+Patches that require samples that are not in the factory set can be found as follows:

+* go to Menu
+* choose "Show Serum Presets Folder"
+* navigate to "Noises"
+* navigate to "User"
+* copy the .wav file in this folder

 # About

 Serum is a great software synthesizer.
 It has arguably paved the way for a set of wavetable "supersynthesizers" - based on wavetables,